LIT-Protocol/lit-services-docs/docs/share-modal/upgradingFromv2.md

 # Upgrading from Share Modal v2

-This is a brief summary of how to move from the EVM Basic conditions used in the **[old Lit Share Modal](https://www.npmjs.com/package/lit-share-modal)** to the new Unified Access Control Condition format used in the new v3 build.  **[More information on Unified Access Control Conditions can be found here](https://developer.litprotocol.com/docs/AccessControlConditions/unifiedAccessControlConditions)**
+This is a brief summary of how to move from the (EVM only) **Access Control Conditions** format used in the **[old Lit Share Modal](https://www.npmjs.com/package/lit-share-modal)** to the new **Unified Access Control Condition** format used in the new v3 build.  **[More information on Unified Access Control Conditions can be found here](https://developer.litprotocol.com/docs/AccessControlConditions/unifiedAccessControlConditions)**

 There are two changes to be aware: first, the additions of a `chain` property within each individual condition of itself defines what kind of AuthSig is required to register it, and, second, a change in the syntax of the object passed to the `saveSigningConditions` method in the `litNodeClient`.